Championship Auto Racing Teams: Television

 Following economical difficulties by the former broadcaster and to battle Rede Globo for the lead of audience, SBT took the rights to transmission from Manchete, including its trio of narrators (Téo José, Luiz Carlos Azenha, and Dedê Gomes), and even sending one of their helicopters to get exclusive images from the races.
 They broadcast the entire season live between 1995 and 2000, although from 1999 onwards, following complaints by Gugu Liberato because of audience size, the races were delayed and transmitted at 11:00PM, after the Programa Silvio Santos, although a few races remained live, such as Surfers' Paradise (because of the time, which was in the middle of the night) and the Rio 200.
 From 1997 onwards, the series was referred to as "Fórmula Mundial" (Worldwide Formula), following the split between CART and the Indy Racing League.
 In the first years, the category was able to challenge Globo and its F1 transmission, but after most of the races were reallocated to VT in the night, the audience stagnated.
 After the contract expired in 2000, SBT opted to not renew it.

 Record once again broadcast the series between 2001 and 2002, again mostly in VTs (with commentary provided by Oscar Ulisses), but the transmissions were delayed to around 7PM, rather than skipping to the end of the night.
 After an declining audience in 2002, the broadcaster didn't renovated the contract.

 In 2003, RedeTV! broadcast the Champ Car series, bringing back commentator Téo José.
 However, although the races were back on being live, the audience was still rather low and following the decline of the category, they chose to not renew the contact after the end of the 2004 season.

 The Globo-owned SporTV channel broadcast the 2004 season to replace the IRL, but following the contract expiring at the end of the season, they didn't renovated, marking the end of the CART/Champ Car broadcasting in Brazil.

+In Australia, from 1991 season was shown on Channel 9 in either tape delayed or highlights format during the Wide World Of Sport show.

+It then produced and broadcast the Indy Carnival on the Gold Coast from 1991 until 1995.

+Channel 10 took over the coverage from 1996 until 2006.
+The event would be the only race produced and broadcast in widescreen from 2001 to 2008.
+Though only Australian viewers received either a letterbox or native widescreen broadcast, the rest of the world receiving only a 4:3 feed.
+Due to Champ Car owning the TV cameras for onboard footage from 2006, the onboard cameras were horribly zoomed in to fit the 16:9 frame.

+Then Channel 7 gain the rights for season 2007 until the series collapse in 2008.
+The Indy 300 on the Gold Coast in 2008 (unified Indy Cars at this point, running as a one off non-championship event due to absorbing the previous Champ Car contractual requirements) was produced by Channel 7.